New EnglandFarm Guide

 Should I make a reservation before apple picking?

 Some orchards use reservations, timed entry, or pre-purchased picking bags on busy fall weekends.
-The listing notes and farm update links help compare those details while you plan.
+Farm notes and update links make those details easier to sort out before you leave.

 What should I bring apple picking?

 Bring comfortable shoes, water, sun protection, a cooler for the ride home, and a backup plan.
-Many farms provide bags or containers, but policies vary.
+Many orchards provide bags or containers, but policies vary.